The following spreadsheet provides information about compatible NAS devices as well as basic capability information.

 Hardware-accelerated transcoding (often referred to as “hardware transcoding” or “hardware-accelerated streaming”) makes use of dedicated hardware capabilities of a supported CPU or GPU to perform the necessary transcoding/conversion, rather than using the regular CPU processing.
-These dedicated resources are optimized for just this sort of action and can be both fast and energy-efficient, though they do sometimes sacrifice some visual quality in some cases.
+These dedicated resources are optimized for just this sort of action and can be both fast and energy-efficient, though they do sometimes sacrifice some minor visual quality in some cases.

 For purposes of the spreadsheet, “Hardware-Accelerated Transcoding” support is referring to devices that support “Intel Quick Sync Video”.
 For additional information regarding Intel Quick Sync Video and the capabilities of the different Intel processor generations as they pertain to each video codec, please see this Wikipedia article.

-Related Page: Hardware-Accelerated Streaming
+Related Page: Using Hardware-Accelerated Streaming